enerqi/bridge-bidding-systems/deal-simulations/README.md

   verified identical to `deal.exe` over 20000 random deals (the parity harness used for that has since been retired — the port is done).
 - **Legacy** — Thomas Andrews' `deal` (`F:\bin\deal319`) interpreting the Tcl condition scripts in `tcl-sims/`.
 Kept for posterity / ad-hoc Tcl experiments.
-See `~/dev/norn/deal319-reference.md` for engine internals, and `~/dev/norn/DESIGN.md` (Double-dummy section) for the not-yet-needed DDS FFI plan.

 ## Layout